All Episodes

 It was like a visceral reaction.

-Um and it's basically you show courts and court judges the respect they've earned and deserved.
+And it's basically you show courts and court judges the respect they've earned and deserved.

-The first time I appeared in front of a federal judge as a defense attorney, uh, scared the hell out of me.
+The first time I appeared in front of a federal judge as a defense attorney scared the hell out of me because the judge was tough.

 And, you know, it sort of put the fear of God in you.

-I suspect they have uh when we come back, I want you to tell us the crimes, though, that are in play here now that we know a lot of the information was debunked and also political and was not part and became such a big part of the application process in FISA, okay.
+I want you to tell us the crimes, though, that are in play here now that we know a lot of the information was debunked and also political and was not part and became such a big part of the application process in FISA, okay?

-That makes it political number one, and number two, he was trying to get all the help that he can get.
+That makes it political, number one, and number two, he was trying to get all the help that he can get.

-Um, so we have all this information.
+All right, so we have all this information.

-I want to look on the legal side of John's report, Greg Jarrett, and that is that now we know that there was a fraud perpetrated on the court, and it had to be premeditated, knowing what we now know about John's report, and knowing that Christopher Steele himself didn't stand by his own dossier.
+I want to look on the legal side of John's report, Greg Jarrett, and that is that now we know that there was a fraud perpetrated on the court, and it had to be premeditated, knowing what we now know about John's report, knowing that Christopher Steele himself didn't stand by his own dossier.

 That's right.

-Um and that is a fraud on the court, and it's several other uh felonies.
+It appears that they deceived the court and concealed evidence, and that is a fraud on the court, and it's several other felonies.

-They are duty bound under the law to immediately alert the FISA judge who signed off on the warrant to spy, because that changes the circumstances.
+Even if after the filing date they discover new evidence that casts a new light on the representations they made to the court, they are duty-bound under the law to immediately alert the FISA judge who signed off on the warrant to spy, because that changes the circumstances.

 Why have we not heard from the FISA judges at this point?

-The FISA judges have, I believe, met with Horowitz, the inspector general, and turned over the evidence they have and the suspicions they have, the misrepresentations that were made, and I suspect that will be a very pivotal part of the Inspector General's report, which will be coming out very soon.
+The FISA judges have, I believe, met with Horowitz, the Inspector General, and turned over the evidence they have and the suspicions they have, the misrepresentations that were made.

 Yeah.